mylittletony/mylittletony.github.io/_posts/2015-07-31-integrating-ruckus.markdown

 <hr>

-*Cucumber Tony is a cloud based WiFi management platform for businesses.
+*CT WiFi is a cloud based WiFi management platform for businesses.
 The firmware gives consumer-grade WiFi access points enterprise-like capabilities.Or you can utlise the captive portal solution with your existing infrastructure.
-Create a free account and check it here <a href="https://cucumberwifi.io">cucumberwifi.io</a>*
+Create a free account and check it here <a href="https://ct-networks.io">ct-networks.io</a>*

 <div class="mdl-typography--text-center">